Snoring - adults

 - Try over-the-counter, drug-free nasal strips that help widen the nostrils.
 (These are not treatments for sleep apnea.)

 If your doctor has given you a breathing device, use it on a regular basis.
 Follow your health care provider's advice for treating allergy symptoms.

 Call your health care provider if

-Talk to your doctor if you have:
+Talk to your health care provider if you have:

-Children with chronic snoring should also be evaluated for apnea.
+Children with chronic snoring should also be tested for apnea.
 Sleep apnea in children has been linked to growth problems, ADHD, poor school performance, learning difficulties, bedwetting, and high blood pressure.
-Most children who snore do NOT have apnea, but a sleep study is the only reliable way to tell for sure.
+Most children who snore do NOT have apnea, but a sleep study is the only way to tell for sure.

 What to expect at your health care provider's office

 Your health care provider will ask questions to evaluate your snoring.
 You will also have a physical exam that focuses on your throat, mouth, and neck.